cypik/terraform-digitalocean-lb/README.md

 This Terraform configuration is designed to create and manage a DigitalOcean load-balancer.

 ## Usage
-To use this module, you should have Terraform installed and configured for DIGITALOCEAN.
-This module provides the necessary Terraform configuration for creating DIGITALOCEAN resources, and you can customize the inputs as needed.
+To use this module, you should have Terraform installed and configured for DigitalOcean.
+This module provides the necessary Terraform configuration for creating DigitalOcean resources, and you can customize the inputs as needed.
 Below is an example of how to use this module:

-- #  example: basic
+#  Example:
 You can use this module in your Terraform configuration like this:

 ```hcl